AI-27001guided trial

 Prefer to talk it through?

-If you are untangling inherited ISO material, compare notes.
+If you are untangling inherited ISO material, talk to AI-27001.

 A lot of older ISO/IEC 27001 packs look updated until you trace them back to the actual evidence and operating process.
-If you are working through that cleanup, I’m happy to compare notes.
+If you are working through that cleanup, our team can talk through the evidence workflow.

 See the free ISO 27001 evidence review